alan-turing-institute/AI-workflows/workflows/pytorch_GAN_zoo/README.md

 Here are examples of training PGAN models using the three datasets as processed and configured above.

+Note that training these models takes approximately six days on a single Nvidia V100.

 In each example the `--restart` flag is used so that checkpoints are periodically written during the training.
 The `--no_vis` flag stops the training script from trying to send information to a [visdom](https://github.com/fossasia/visdom/) server.

-Note that training these models takes approximately six days on a single Nvidia V100.

-Each of these examples will write checkpoint and final weights to `output_networks/<model_name>` where `<model_name>` is the name you declare using the `-n` flag.
+These examples assume that the configuration files are named as those created above.

 ### CelebA